AnselmoGPP/Learn_Computer_Science/topics/cybersecurity.md

 #### Security hardening

-**World-writable file**: A file that can be altered by anyone in the world.

 **Attack surface**: All potential vulnerabilities a threat actor could exploit in a system.

 **Security hardening**: Process of strengthening a system to reduce its vulnerability and attack surface.
 It's performed on hardware, operating systems, applications, networks, and databases.
 This is achieved via: